 ‘Pho’ (pronounce “fuh”), Vietnam’s signature dish, is a deeply satisfying bowl of beef, or sometimes chicken, noodle soup that “cures what ails ya” and provides a filling meal at any time of the day.

-After living in Hanoi for over four years and travelling to a number of places in Vietnam, I have sampled many delicious Vietnamese soups, but almost all of them pale in comparison to the ubiquitous bowl of pho served in restaurants and on street corners across the country.
-Its only main competitor, in my list of favorites, is the ‘bun moc’ I ate several times in Nam Dinh city
+After living in Hanoi for over four years and traveling to a number of places in Vietnam, I have sampled many delicious Vietnamese soups, but almost all of them pale in comparison to the ubiquitous bowl of pho served in restaurants and on street corners across the country.
+Its only main competitor, in my list of favorites, is the ‘bun moc’ I ate several times in Nam Dinh city.

 The origins of pho are a bit murky but that really doesn’t matter…wherever you eat it and in whatever form, it is delicious and absolutely hits the spot.